Vinayak4780/fika-ai-engineering-insights-bot/README.md

 ## Environment Configuration

-All credentials and configuration settings are stored in the `.env` file:
+All credentials and configuration settings should be stored in a `.env` file:

 ```ini
 # 1. GitHub Configuration (required)